First issued 12 May 2020, Latest update 31 July 2020

 From 4 July, this means a distance of 2 metres between people from different households, or 1 metre plus mitigations (such as face coverings or avoiding face-to-face contact) but only where 2 metres is not possible.

-Travel; Whilst travel to exercise is not prohibited, our strong advice is that paddlers should paddle locally if possible.
-In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations, as well as long journeys to go paddling.
+Travel; Whilst travel to exercise is not prohibited, our advice is that paddlers should paddle locally if possible.
+In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations.

 Safety and paddling well within capabilities; Only competent and experienced paddlers should be on the water independently.
 Paddlers are reminded that they are entirely responsible for their own safety at all times and that currently the resources of the waterways authorities and the emergency services are very limited.
 Paddlers should take care to make responsible decisions, paddle in familiar locations, and favourable conditions.